peteroupc/MailLib/api/com.upokecenter.mail.Message.md

     public static String DecodeHeaderValue(String name, String value)

-Decodes RFC 2047 encoded words from the given header field value and returns a string with those words decoded.
+Decodes RFC 2047 encoded words from the specified header field value and returns a string with those words decoded.
 For an example of encoded words, see the constructor for PeterO.Mail.NamedAddress.

 **Parameters:**